Have your say on how we play!

 📌 We are developing a strategy to guide how we manage 100+ playgrounds and play spaces across Georges River

-💬 We want your feedback on how you currently use and enjoy playgrounds play spaces
+💬 From December 2025 to February 2026, we asked for your feedback on how you currently use playgrounds and play spaces

 What is the Playground and Playspace Strategy?